 COLORADO LAW, COURT INFORMATION, AND REQUIRED FORMS

-4. Sworn Financial Statement and Supporting Schedule: a financial form to be completed by all parties in a divorce or separation proceeding in Colorado.
+3. Sworn Financial Statement: A financial form to be completed by all parties in a divorce or separation proceeding in Colorado.

-5. Mandatory Disclosures: a list of the documents you need to compile when filing for divorce and/or separation in Colorado.
+4. Mandatory Disclosures: A list of the documents you need to compile when filing for divorce and/or separation in Colorado.